Guide to YouTube Removals

 4. the effect of the use on the potential market for or value of the copyrighted work.

-ChillingEffects gives a good overview of the four factors, which my summary below is based on (italics indicate quotes from ChillingEffects).
+ChillingEffects gives a good overview of the four factors, on which my summary below is based (italics indicate quotes from ChillingEffects).

 FACTOR 1: THE PURPOSE AND CHARACTER OF THE USE